sulu/sulu/UPGRADE.md

 ### The constructor of the `MediaSelectionContentType` requires a new `$propertyMetadataMinMaxValueResolver` for full functionality

 Without this service, `min` and `max` parameters of a `media_selection` property will not work.

-### The implementation of `ItemMetadata::getParameter($name)` has changed significantly

-This method now searches the `$parameters` array for the `$name` argument by the `name` property of the containing items instead of their key.
-Also, it will return `null` instead of throwing an exception, if no matching item can be found.

 ### Added resolveConflict parameter to RouteManagerInterface::createOrUpdateByAttributes